Clinton’s Animated Mural Tour

 Mural #4: Sharing Herbal Knowledge - Indigenous People & Settlers

-Location: back of K&J Pharmacy (21 Victoria St)
+Original location: back of K&J Pharmacy (21 Victoria St)

 Artist: Allen Hilgendorf

-Information: This mural was commissioned by Judy and John Alilović of the former J&J Pharmacy.
+This mural was commissioned by Judy and John Alilović of the former J&J Pharmacy.
 It portrays Indigenous locals teaching early settlers about natural medicines from native plants.
 At the time the mural was created, the plants and clothing depicted were well-researched and accurate for this area.
 That tribe lived here and was a small band.

 Spot the plants!